HelloWounderworld/fastapi/README.md

     https://fastapi.tiangolo.com/pt/virtual-environments/

-If you prefer, with virtual environment. you can use uv to manage more easily versions os pythons that you want to use in a local directory
+If you prefer, with virtual environment, you can use uv to manage more easily versions os pythons that you want to use in a local directory

     https://docs.astral.sh/uv/